Chronic Myeloid Leukemia Treatment (PDQ®)–Health Professional Version

 Treatment Options for Blastic-Phase CML

-Treatment options for blastic-phase chronic myeloid leukemia (CML) include the following:
+Treatment options for blastic-phase chronic myeloid leukemia (CML) include:

 Targeted therapy with TKIs